-The truth of the matter is, CBE was first coined in the 1996 book, Continuing Bonds: Another View of Grief.
+The truth of the matter is, CBE was first coined in a 1996 book authored by researchers Klass, Silverman, and Nickman entitled Continuing Bonds: New Understandings of Grief.

 For the record, 1996 is more than a decade after Michael White and colleague David Epston created the formal concept of narrative therapy.

 Anyway, the idea behind CBE is that the most effective model of bereavement is not one of “letting go” but instead one of “hanging on.”